gh-andre/KeePassFont/README.md

 ### XSL Template to Export All Fields and History

-KeePass comes with excellent data export capabilities, but the bundled XSL stylesheets do not export entry history, collapse entry notes, drop group notes and group hierarchy.
+KeePass comes with excellent data export capabilities, but the bundled XSL style sheets do not export entry history, collapse entry notes, drop group notes and group hierarchy.

 Being able to search through password history is quite important for those who want to track down some old compromised passwords and KeePass does not offer history search in the application either.

-The new XSL template [KDBX_Dump_HTML.xsl](Ext/XSL/KDBX_Dump_HTML.xsl) outputs all fields, including history, and preserves the group hierarchy in the output.
+The new XSL template `Ext/XSL/KDBX_Dump_HTML.xsl` outputs all fields, including history, and preserves the group hierarchy in the output.
 It also recognizes the recycle bin group and omits it from the output.

-History may be disabled by changing the following line in the XSL source to look like this:
+History output may be disabled by changing the following line in the XSL source to look like this:

     <xsl:variable name="dump-history" select="'no'" />